Eyesore123/blog-app/README.md

 - Markdown editor needs some work.
 - Flash messages are not working properly so I made a workaround for pop-ups.
 Pop-ups work fine but they are not really flash messages.
+- Posts by year component is showing only posts of the same page